-Similarly, a correlation analysis of the relationship between hours of UPSTART instruction and the Bader composite post-test score indicates a small positive linear association between instruction time and scores on the Bader post-test (r = .30).
+Similarly, a correlation analysis of the relationship between hours of UPSTART instruction and Bader composite post-test scores indicates a positive linear association between instruction time and scores on the Bader post-test (r = .23).
 This suggests that the acquisition of early phonological skills as measured by the Bader also tended to improve with increasing levels of exposure to UPSTART curriculum.